wrapperband/TrackMeNot/README.md

 Showing some slight modifications to initial values to customise personal versions.
 These should be automatically, or personally configurable,, the blacklist defaults and function requires further audit and consideration.

+#### Customising number of search terms to use

+trackmenot.js function doSearch()

+doSearch() contains the  algorithm to decide the number of search terms to use.

+Adjust the number of words before random further words are added. if (queryWords.length > 3) {

+Adjust the number of additional parameter range. var unsatisfiedNumber = roll(1, 4);

 ### TrackMeNot Audit : Comparison of Source Code with released version.